-The next would be getting to their ports of departure in Napoli and stepping onto these huge passenger ships that would take them away from all that they knew.
+The next would be getting to their ports of departure in Napoli and stepping onto these huge passenger ships that would take them far away from all that they ever knew.
 They made some friends on the ships and talked about their new adventure, but still unsure inside as their hearts were still back home.
 They would be arriving in a foreign country with not knowing the language or the people and their cultures.

 Not a lot of migrants had their licences back then and especially not the women so getting your licence was a challenge, but it probably was a lot easier than now in some ways.
 Dad wasn't very happy with Mum when she had surprised him one day after work with a driving lesson.
 Mum had thought to ask for a lady instructor as Dad might not get upset with her and he didn't.
 He was really happy when he had come back home from the lesson.
 They eventually bought their first car, but it was after 4 years of marriage and after Dad had to walk over an hour each way just to get to work and back.
 These days most young people don't even like to walk.
 If only they knew.

 When we lived in Gloria Avenue, we had this awesome leather couch that would fold out into a double bed.
 Mum and Dad loved it so much that they had just put it in for repair as you could not find another one the same.
 It came back and it was so nice and all brand new.
 We loved it too and Mum would let us sleep on it sometimes.
 Well, in 1977 I was play fighting with my brother Frank and as he was about to sit down on the couch, I put a sharp pencil where he would be sitting.
-I didn't want to hurt him too much so I put the pencil the other way around with the sharp end facing down towards the couch.
-Well, I pocked a hole in the newly upholstered couch didn't I. Dad was not very happy with me although he knew I didn't do it on purpose.
+I didn't want to hurt him too much so I placed the pencil the other way around with the sharp end facing down towards the couch.
+Well, I pocked a hole in the newly upholstered couch didn't I. Dad was not very happy with me although he knew that I didn't do it on purpose.
 It went back in for repair and Mum still has it in Dad's special room with all his things in there.
 Many happy memories happened on that couch and I can still remember as a kid looking out from our lounge room window for Dad to arrive back from work with such excitement on my face.

-Dad and Mum had wanted me to go to the Dandenong Business College in Dandenong, as High School and I didn't quite agree with each other.
-They knew how much I loved to talk to people so we thought I could maybe become a Secretary.
-So in November 1985 I received my Secretarial Diploma at the Pitrone's Ballroom in Springvale.
-On that special night, I wore my beautiful Mum's breathtaking Wedding dress and I was so proud to be wearing it.
+Dad and Mum had wanted me to go to the Dandenong Business College in Dandenong, as high school and I didn't quite agree with each other.
+They knew how much I loved to talk to people so we thought I could maybe become a secretary.
+So in November 1985, I received my Secretarial Diploma at the Pitrone's Ballroom in Springvale.
+On that special night, I wore my beautiful Mum's breathtaking wedding dress and I was so proud to be wearing it.
 I'm just a little upset with myself now as Mum really wanted me to do my hair professionally, but I was so nervous and I didn't want to.
-Mum fixed my hair the best she could and considering I was having a minor tantrum it turned out pretty good.
+Mum fixed my hair the best she could and considering I was having a minor tantrum, it turned out pretty good.
 I'm so glad that I have this memorable photo above as Mum said that her dress is now gone.
 Sadly one day when she went to look at it, she noticed that it had become brittle and was crumbling in her hands.
 So sad as it was so beautiful.
-Mum must have had a hoop under the dress on her special day as she looked like a Princess.
+Mum must have had a hoop under the dress on her special day as she looked like a princess.